achieve-internet/wsdl_docs/README.md

 * Update existing service/operations via Drupal admin UI
     * Click edit on admin/content/wsdl_docs for the service you want to update the operations on.
     * Click save.
+* View updated operations (see updated timestamp on node)
+    * /admin/content
+* View Operations and services from front end
+    * /soap_apis
+* Run Operation
+    * From /soap_apis click select a service.
+    * All of the service's operations will be displayed via a table generated using Views.
+    * Select an operation.
+    * Executing that request will display the following:
+        * the request that is being made (in raw form with headers and payload)
+        * the response that came back, also displaying
+        * the response headers and response data or message if any.
+        * If you have devel.module enabled, a rendered dump of the data structure (PHP objects constructed by the wsclient) will also be displayed.

 ## CUD WSDL Docs via REST (thanks to Services module)
 ### Configuring Service